genisis0x/Get_NEXT_LINE---2nd-Project-42-/README.md

 There are so many easier methods of doing this by using standard C functions.
 But the goal here is to be able to do it by using any functions from my libft and only the standard functions read, malloc and free.

 ## Why would I use/try it?
 You probably will never have to use this function if you are not a 42 student.
-The goal is to get better at C. As I said above, you can only use those three standard library functions:
+The goal is to get better at C. As I said above, you can only use those three standard library functions: :imp:

 1. read
 2. malloc